fommil/fpmortals/manuscript/complete.md

 Basically, something about a missing cat.

-The reason for this failure is that http4s is using the Cats library, instead of Scalaz.
+The reason for this failure is that http4s is using a different core FP library, not Scalaz.
 Thankfully, `scalaz-ioeffect` provides a compatibility layer and the [shims](https://github.com/djspiewak/shims) project provides seamless (until it isn't) implicit conversions.
 We can get our code to compile with these dependencies: